Newby Bridge Lodge No. 4598

 Due to a chance meeting whilst cruising by W.Bro Collins, the lodge has established an active link with the lodge of Greenock St John No 175.
 In 2006 their members came down to demonstrate a Scottish first, then we reciprocated with a missionary visit in 2007 to demonstrate a third.
 However, not to be outdone on Saturday 15th March 2008 they returned south of the border with a rather physical demonstration of a third.
 On each occasion they kindly presented the lodge with a gift, a Masonic bible and a quaich drinking cup.

-In celebration, we have had Bro Jock Buchanan celebrate 50 years in masonry and he is still going strong and now looking forward to his 60th and we have recently celebrated another half century with W. Bro Michael Philipson, Who was Promoted on the night of his celebration to the high rank of Past Provincial Junior Grand Warden by the Assistant Provincial Grand Master Wor Bro F.P.Gardner.
+In celebration, we have had Bro Jock Buchanan celebrate 50 years and then 60 years in Freemasonry and in 2011 we celebrated 50 years in Freemasonry with W. Bro Michael Philipson, Who was Promoted on the night of his celebration to the high rank of Past Provincial Junior Grand Warden by the Assistant Provincial Grand Master Wor Bro F.P.Gardner PSGD.

 To all past and present members who have helped to ensure the lodge continues to thrive.
-We give thanks and pass on their good work as an example and inspiration to those who may join the craft in the future and hopefully to its centenary.
+We give thanks and pass on their good work as an example and inspiration to those who may join the craft in the future and hopefully to its centenary in 2024.

 Extracts from a talk given at the golden jubilee by W. Bro J.C Read P.Pr.G.W,

-And extracts from the Lodge History by W.Bro Phil Preston P.Pr.S.G.D, and Bro Jock Buchanan.
+And extracts from the Lodge History by W.Bro Phil Preston P.Pr.J.G.W, and Bro Jock Buchanan.

 Newby Bridge Lodge meets on the second Tuesday of each Month excluding June, July and August.

-The Lodge Tyles at 7.00pm Prompt and all the Festive Boards are held in the Newby Bridge Hotel.
+The Lodge Tyles at 7.00pm Prompt with the exception of the November Installation meeting which Tyles at 4.00pm and all the Festive Boards are held in the Newby Bridge Hotel.